-- fully enclose the two complete sections such that their inner profile matches that of the two sections.
-Their outer profile must be offset from the inner profile by between 8mm and 30mm and may not incorporate any radius smaller than 10mm ('gurney' type trim tabs may however be fitted between the supports); - not be recessed into the wing profiles (where a recess is defined as a reduction in section at a rate greater than 45° with respect to a lateral axis); - be arranged so that any curvature occurs only in a horizontal plane; - be between 2mm and 3mm thick; - be rigidly fixed to the two sections.
-Some form of adjustment mechanism between the sections may be incorporated for the sole purpose of allowing adjustment of the sections relative to one another whilst the car is in the pits; - be constructed from a material with modulus greater than 50GPa.
+- 3.10.3 In order to ensure that the individual profiles and the relationship between these two sections can only change whilst the car is in motion in accordance with Article 3.18, they must be bridged by means of pairs of rigid impervious supports arranged such that no part of the trailing edge of the forward section may be more than 200mm laterally from a pair of supports.
+These pairs of supports must: - be located no more than 355mm from the car centre line; - fully enclose each complete sections such that their inner profiles match that of each section.
+With the exception of minimal local changes where the two sections are adjacent to each other, their outer profiles must be offset from the inner profiles by between 8mm and 30mm and may not incorporate any radius smaller than 10mm ('gurney' type trim tabs may however be fitted between the supports); - be aligned as a pair so as to provide a bearing across their full thickness and along a profile length of at least 10mm when the distance between the two sections is at its closest position; - not be recessed into the wing profiles (where a recess is defined as a reduction in section at a rate greater than 45° with respect to a lateral axis); - be arranged so that any curvature occurs only in a horizontal plane; - be between 2mm and 5mm thick; - be rigidly fixed to their respective sections; - be constructed from a material with modulus greater than 50GPa.